 9. Describe the changes that occurred in the composition of the Company’s army.

 The army of EIC was known as Sepoy Army.
 The main participants of the army were the peasants of India, trained by the EIC to become professional soldiers.
 The major change in the EIC army was the domination of infantry over cavalry with the introduction of muskets, matchlocks to guard them.
 The company also introduced a uniform military culture where soldiers were given European training through drills and other exercises.

-From Trade to Territory The Company Establishes Power Summary
+Chapter 2 – From Trade to Territory The Company Establishes Power Summary

 Chapter 2 of ‘Our Pasts-III’ deals with the advent of European power in India.
-It talks about how the Mughal empire fell with the death of Aurangzeb and the how the Nawabs started disintegrating with the Mughal empire.
-Students will also read about how East India Company got the royal charter to trade with India and how later, the Battle of Plassey and Buxar changed its role in Indian society.
-Starting with its establishment of the first factory in Hooghly river and with the introduction of land revenue systems such as Subsidiary Alliance, East India Company slowly and steadily started acquiring Indian territories.
+It talks about how the Mughal empire fell with the death of Aurangzeb and how the Nawabs started disintegrating with the Mughal empire.
+Students will also read about how the East India Company got the royal charter to trade with India and how later, the Battle of Plassey and Buxar changed its role in Indian society.
+Starting with its establishment of the first factory in Hooghly river and with the introduction of land revenue systems such as Subsidiary Alliance, the East India Company slowly and steadily started acquiring Indian territories.

 Students should read the chapters under the following heads:

 - East India Company Comes East